Kenneth A. Younge, Ph.D.

 Computational Research Methods for Social Sciences (PhD)

-Courses taught in the United States:
+Courses in the United States:

 Innovation Strategy (Exec Ed)